Menu

 A male stag beetle recorded by Katie Roberts for the Great Stag Hunt.

 In 1998, PTES organised the first Great Stag Hunt.
-The second and third Great Stag Hunts tool place in 2002 and 2006/7, and records have been collected annually since 2015.
+The second and third Great Stag Hunts took place in 2002 and 2006/7, and records have been collected annually since 2015.
 Today, there are well over a hundred thousand records and in recent years many have included a photograph.
 In 2024, over half of the 16,000 records submitted had an attached image and each one has to be confirmed as a stag beetle.

 Freya will verify the records from 2024 and assess the potential to use automated AI image recognition in the future.
 This will involve looking at existing image recognition software and at the data held in the records, and outlining the necessary steps towards an automated system.
+Quite a task!

 Museum collections